 - Create a Git repository for the app.

-- Push changes to the Git repository from the command line or the IBM® Bluemix™ DevOps Services Web IDE.
+- Push changes to the Git repository from the IBM® Bluemix™ DevOps Services Web IDE.

 Create an app with IBM Bluemix